rescript-react-native/webview/README.md

 Exposed as the `ReactNativeWebView` module.

-Version x.y.z of `@reason-react-native/webview` is intended to be compatible with version x.y.z of `@react-native-community/react-native-webview`.
+Version x.y.z of `@reason-react-native/webview` is intended to be compatible with version x.y.* of `@react-native-community/react-native-webview`.

 ## Installation